WC Brewery, Mickle Trafford

 The Livre- in existence in 1805

-The Holywell Packet.
+black dog innThe Holywell Packet.

-old vaults signYe Old Vaults (28 Bridge Street and 26 Bridge Street Row)- affectionately known as Barlow's, after one George Barlow, who was landlord in 1898 (and still there in 1914) - closed for good on the 15th March 2002 when owners Scottish & Newcastle found that it (to quote the Chester Chronicle) "did not fit in with their company portfolio, which is geared towards theme pubs".
+Ye Old Vaults (28 Bridge Street and 26 Bridge Street Row)- affectionately known as Barlow's, after George Barlow, who was landlord in 1898- and was still there in 1942 (44 years!) - closed for good on the 15th March 2002 when owners Scottish & Newcastle found that it (to quote the Chester Chronicle) "did not fit in with their company portfolio, which is geared towards theme pubs".
 Frank Marnell, secretary of the Chester Licenced Victuallers Association (and landlord of the Watergate Inn), commented, "the brewery has sold out on Ye Old Vaults".

-Established in 1789 and refurbished in 1900, Barlows was unusual in being on two levels, one bar on the street and the other on the Row above.
+Established in 1789 and refurbished in 1900, Barlow's was unusual in being on two levels, one bar on the street and the other on the Row above.
 You could walk from the cellar up to the top floor, three floors above street level, making it one of very few complete Rows buildings in Chester.

-It was yet another Chester pub with a reputation for being haunted- over the years there have been reports of loud groaning wails and banging noises.
+The Vaults was yet another Chester pub with a reputation for being haunted- over the years there have been reports of loud groaning wails and banging noises.
 It is said that these emanated from the spirit of an old-time landlord who had been very proud of his inn and dedicated his life to maintaining its quality.
 Unlike the philistine Scottish & Newcastle, sadly, who briskly turned the listed building into a 'shopping development'- the frontage was torn out and replaced by bland plate glass windows and the premises has become yet another clothes shop with self-catering holiday flats above.
 We can only hope that the outraged landlord's spirit does his worst.
+(See the ghosts entry in our site index for links to many other reputedly-haunted Chester pubs.)

-Reader Annette Edwards wrote to tell us that one of her family, Arthur Wilcoxon was the publican at the Olde Vaults from 1871 to at least 1875.
+Reader Annette Edwards wrote to tell us that one of her family, Arthur Wilcoxon was the publican at The Olde Vaults from 1871 to at least 1875.
 By 1877 he had moved to 9 Paradise Row, a long-vanished street that once faced onto the Roodee.
+Nev Hewitt had the place in 1976-79.
+Interestingly, the name 'Hewitt' appears on the building's facade in another painting of Bridge Street by Louise Raynor.

 We're informed that Barlow's upstairs bar or lounge was know as “the passion parlour" in World War II as it was a favourite, intimate rendezvous for servicemen and their lady friends.